Michael Jackson Held My Hand, TooPosted: September 6, 2009

 The incident took place at Universal Studios during the filming of the music video, Scream, featuring Michael and his sister, Janet.
 Not too long before this I had met Michael while working on the stage production and rehearsals for the Dangerous tour.

 Both Mark Romanek, the director of Scream, and Tom Foden, the Production Designer, are uncompromising perfectionists.
 It’s been a real pleasure to work with both of them on numerous projects.
 In the film business, working with people who maintain a vision is significantly better than working for those who lack the big picture.
 On this particular job I was working with the art department headed by Tom Foden.
-Other members of the art department included Dana Garman, Richard Berg, Jamie Vickers, Paulie Pietsch, Mark Brooks, to name a few.
+Other members of the art department included Dana Garman, Richard Berg, Jamie Vickers, Paulie Pietsch, Michael Manson, Mark Brooks, to name a few.

 The Scream video may be the most expensive music video ever made, I believe the total production/post production budget was somewhere near 8.3 million dollars.
 And I can tell you the art department budget took a good chunk of that, maybe half.
 The sets took up three full sized stages at Universal Studios in Los Angeles, with over a dozen sets placed on these three stages.
 Once shooting began, my role was the ‘on-set dresser’, basically the ‘art department representative’ who remains on set at all times as the ‘face’ of the art department.
 By the very nature of the position, the on-set dresser has close interaction with the talent while on the set.

 This was a crazy big job, no doubt about it.
 Three stages, over a dozen sets, twenty shoot days.